ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 to the device operator as would be the case when the AK certificate is replaced as part of onboarding the device into a new operational environment.

-The AK certificate that signs the Evidence MUST have the Extended Key Usage `id-kp-attest`, as defined in {{I-D.jpfiset-lamps-attestationkey-eku}}, set.
+The AK certificate that signs the evidence MUST include the Extended Key Usage (EKU) certificate extension, and the EKU certificate extension MUST include the `id-kp-attest`, as defined in {{I-D.jpfiset-lamps-attestationkey-eku}}.

 Note that the data format specified in {{sec-data-model}} allows for zero, one, or multiple 'SignatureBlock's, so a single Evidence statement could be un-protected, or could be endorsed by multiple